fgregg/cash_forecast/README.md

 cp secrets.py.example secrets.py
 ```

-Add your secrets to secrets.py.
-That secrets.py file has instructions.
+Add your secrets to `secrets.py`.
+The `secrets.py` file has instructions.

 ## To run
 ```